A Clinical Study for People with Cystic Fibrosis (CF)

 No CFTR modulator therapies are currently approved to treat individuals with certain mutations in the CFTR gene because these mutations prevent the production of any CFTR protein.

 Without CFTR protein, there is nothing available for the therapy to correct.
-This study aims to find out whether the investigational study medicine is safe and may work as a potential new treatment option for people with CF who are not eligible for current CFTR modulator therapy.
+This study aims to find out whether the investigational study medicine is safe and may work as a potential new treatment option for people with CF who are not eligible for, or are eligible but not currently taking, CFTR modulator therapy.

 To learn more, contact: